HHS/ACF-pir-data/PIR_Pipeline/README.md

 1. Path to RScript.exe
     - Setup will try to find this, but in the event that it cannot the user will need to provide it.
 2. Database credentials
-    - Setup will specifically request the username, password, host, and port for the target database.
+    - Setup will specifically request the username, password, host, and port for the target server.
 Use credentials for an account with administrator level privileges.

 ## Package Installation

-1. Clone the repository from GitHub [LINK]().
+1. Clone the repository from [GitHub](https://github.com/HHS/ACF-pir-data).

 2. Create a new virtual environment in which to install the package.